What's Being Proposed

 What You Can Do

-Send an email to ARC – ARC members are meeting on May 21 to vote on this reckless proposal—and they need to hear from YOU.
+1. Send a message: ARC members are meeting on May 21 to vote on this reckless proposal—and they need to hear from YOU.
+Use our action tools to send an email and make phone calls.

-- Some supplies will be provide, but bring supplies to share if you can.
+- Some supplies will be provided, but bring supplies to share if you can.

 - Intersection of A1A N and Mickler’s Road